 Keep reading about local wildlife in the Atacama Desert

-Last but not least, travel to Chile and meet famous worldwide Patagonia!
+Last but not least, on your Chile vacation meet famous worldwide Patagonia!
 The main star is Torres del Paine National Park, but impressive landscapes are countless: visit the Lake Region and its main villages like Puerto Montt, or Puerto Varas.
 Let’s see its main attractions:

 Ready to discover the one-of-a-kind south region of Chile?
 Puerto Montt turns out to be the starting point of the Carretera Austral that ends in Villa O’Higgins, in the Aysén Region.
 So besides enjoying its traditional seafood local cuisine and visiting its neoclassical cathedral: Hit the road towards this wonderland for adventurers!

 Puerto Varas is also a coastal city with unique German-like architecture.
 But indeed, the views over a pristine Lake Llanquihue of the two inactive volcanoes that inhabit this city will for sure leave you breathless.
 In this emblematic city, you will find hiking trails to Osorno volcano, and spectacular views of this nature’s work of art area, and you as well may enjoy the unique local cuisine: Heads up?
 Don’t forget to try salmon dishes in this area!

 Travel in time: surrounded by small colorful wooden churches, you have arrived at the wonderful island of Chiloé.
 Did you know 16 of them were declared World Heritage by UNESCO?